 The vast majority of Americans contribute to Social Security, but many are unaware of the full benefits that Social Security Insurance can provide.
 As common as Social Security is, many people are simply embarrassed to ask or are unaware of the resources available to them.
-Troutman & Troutman, P.C. is a Law Firm that understands that Social Security can be a daunting topic for some.
+Troutman & Troutman, P.C. is a law firm that understands that Social Security can be a daunting topic for some.

 Every Social Security case is different, but many of the initial questions about disability benefits are the same.
 With that in mind, our legal team is providing answers to the most frequently asked questions that our attorneys receive.

 What Is the Definition of a Disability?

-The US Social Security Administration (SSA) uses a five-step sequential process to determine if you have a qualifying disability.
+The U.S. Social Security Administration (SSA) uses a five-step sequential process to determine if you have a qualifying disability.

-- You cannot perform the basic standard of work that you did before;
+- You cannot perform the basic standard of work that you did before

-- You cannot adjust to other work because of your medical condition(s);
+- You cannot adjust to other work because of your medical condition(s)

-- Your disability has lasted or is expected to last for at least one year or will result in death.
+- Your disability has lasted or is expected to last for at least one year or will result in death

-It is also important to note that Social Security pays only for total disability, and no benefits are payable for partial disability or for short-term disability.
+It is also important to note that Social Security pays only for total disability, and no benefits are payable for partial disability or short-term disability.

 How Do I Apply for Social Security Disability Benefits?

 There are three ways you can apply for disability benefits in Oklahoma.
-You can:

 - Apply in person at your local Social Security office